roscfi/roscfi/README.md

 I love working with diverse tech stacks and solving real-world problems.
 Here are some of the tools and technologies I've worked with:
 - **Frontend**: Vue.js 🖥️, React ⚛️
 - **Backend**: PHP (WordPress, Laravel) 🐘, Java (Spring Boot) ☕, Python 🐍
 - **DevOps & Cloud**: Docker 🐳, AWS ☁️, Oracle, DigitalOcean 🌊, and classic hosting services
+- **TeamWork**: This is what I think is the most important part at work, in every place that I've worked I've done really good friends and learned a lot with them

 #### 🌟 **My Approach**
 I believe in **learning by doing**.
 Whether it's building a new feature, optimizing a system, or exploring a new technology, I thrive on hands-on experience. 🛠️